patrickarlt/acetate-site/src/documentation/command-line.md

 order: 10
 ---

-You can install a command line with npm:
+You can install Acetate's command line tool from npm:

 ```bash
 npm install -g acetate-cli